 Government remains committed to supporting the establishment of new critical minerals supply chains in Canada.
-Avalon is continuing to support the efforts of policymakers to implement the needed regulatory changes to recognize critical minerals as a unique sub-sector of the mineral industry.
-The COVID-19 pandemic and the resulting shortages of medical supplies and pharmaceutical products has served as a reminder to Canada of the risks associated with relying on international sole supply sources of critical materials.
+Avalon is continuing to support the efforts of policymakers to implement needed regulatory changes to recognize critical minerals as a unique sub-sector of the mineral industry.
+Central to this need is recognizing the importance of bulk sampling at the early stages of exploration to determine if the mineralization of economic interest can be efficiently processed to make a product that will be accepted in the market.

-Warren Township Anorthosite
+Warren Township Anorthosite Project